isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 on subsequent restarts or reconfigurations of subnets that already use SFLQ is minimal.

-Since SFLQ data is maintained in the lease back end, the cost of storing it is in database server disc space rather than local Kea sever memory.
+Since SFLQ data is maintained in the lease back end, the cost of storing it is in database server disc space rather than local Kea server memory.
 Disk use for the SFLQ data is a fraction of what is already stored per lease and as pool utilization increases, the size of SFLQ data decreases.